fybrik/fybrik/website/content/contribute/module/index.md

 ### `spec.capabilities`

-`capabilites.credentials-managed-by` may be either `hashicorp-vault` or `automatic`.
-Currently only `hashicorp-vault` is supported. hashicorp-vault` means that the module will receive the details to setup Hashicorp Vault client to obtain the credentials.

 `capabilites.supportedInterfaces` lists the supported data services from which the module can read data and to which it can write
 * `flow` field can be `read`, `write` or `copy`
 * `protocol` field can take a value such as `kafka`, `s3`, `jdbc-db2`, `m4d-arrow-flight`, etc.